sofki/sofki.github.io/_posts/2025-12-01-MDtutorial.md

 ### Part 1: Prepare Topologies

 For this work, we will use the AMBER99SB forcefield for the protein and the General Amber ForceField (GAFF) for the ligands, which is a forcefield compatible with the AMBER forcefields for proteins.
-In general, it is important not to mixa and match forcefields and to always use compatible forcefields for different types of molecules, such as proteins, nucleic acids, small molecules etc.
+In general, it is important not to mix and match forcefields and to always use compatible forcefields for different types of molecules, such as proteins, nucleic acids, small molecules etc.

 First we will need to separate the protein from the ligand and the cofactor in different structure files.
 The protein that we will use is the MAP2K1 (PDB ID: 3EQC), complexed with an ATP-analogue (ATP-γ-S), Mg<sup>2+</sup> and an inhibitor.
-The AMBER99SB forcefield contains the parametrs for all standard aminoacids and the Mg<sup>2+</sup> ion.
+The AMBER99SB forcefield contains the parameters for all standard aminoacids and the Mg<sup>2+</sup> ion.
 We will also need to keep the ATP analogue that is the physiological ligand that activates MAP2K1 but we will discard the inhibitor, as we will use our ligand, p-cymene, that was docked in the inhibitor's pocket.
 In order to proceed, we need to have in different files the *prepared* apo proten structure (apo.pdb) that contains only standard residues and Mg<sup>2+</sup>, the ATP-analogue in .mol2 form (cofactor.mol2) and our ligand - here, the output of our docking study - again in .mol2 form (p-cymene.mol2).

 <p align="center">
   <img src="https://sofki.github.io//assets/img/3EQC.jpg" alt="Centered image" width="400"/>